Campus Re-Opening for St. Margaret’s 100th Year: Mid-September Update

 The Hybrid Options

-The rural nature of Essex County and residential setting of St. Margaret’s School afford an opportunity to remain isolated from the more densely populated areas of Virginia that have experienced heavier concentrations of COVID-19.
-However, as many areas of the nation experience an uptick in cases and hospitalizations, St. Margaret’s must prioritize safety as a critical component of our mission.
+The rural nature of Essex County and residential setting of St. Margaret’s School afford an opportunity to remain isolated from more densely populated areas of Virginia that have experienced heavier concentrations of COVID-19.
+However, data provided by the Three Rivers Health District on percent positivity rates and community prevalence of the virus causing COVID-19 indicate the need for sustaining our cautious approach to on/off campus movement.
+St. Margaret’s will continue to prioritize safety as a critical component of our mission.

 - Options for all Boarding Students (5 - day and 7 - day):